iamblue/ngApi/README.md

 * (loginname:string...):

 1. `loginname` means it may fetch loginname ng-model's data, and `string` means you will validate loginname ng-model's data whether be a string.

+    In this module, we only have four validate methods:

+        1.email
+        2.number
+        3.string
+        4.nospace

+    If you want to expand validate methods, see that: [click me](https://github.com/iamblue/ngApi#Require ngapi and Inject the Services)

-2. loginname, loginemail , loginpassword will be sent by ajax data,like following:
+2. `loginname`, `loginemail` , `loginpassword` will be sent by ajax data , look like following:

 ```javascript
     data:{